maaaaz/jnianalyzer/README.md

 Usage
 -----
-Pass the ARM and x86 (AT&T or Intel syntax) disassembly listing via stdin.
+Pass the ARM or x86 (AT&T or Intel syntax) disassembly listing via stdin.
 This was particulary designed for the objdump output.
 The processed text can be collected at stdout.